There’s a BIG difference between being rich vs. wealthy. But most people don’t realize that. They think that anyone who is a millionaire is wealthy.

 Nowadays, most people think that they mean the same thing.
 But they don’t.
 At least we don’t think so.

-Between the two of us, we graduated from Harvard, Wharton (UPenn), and the Mayo Clinic School of Medicine.
-Put simply, we’ve had the opportunity to live with, study with, and spend time with a lot of people who are rich or wealthy.
+Between my twin brother and me, we graduated from Harvard, Wharton (UPenn), and the Mayo Clinic School of Medicine.
+Put simply, we’ve had the opportunity to live with, study with, and spend time with a lot of people who came from families with extreme financial resources.
+I’m talking about the kids of Fortune 500 CEO’s, hedge fund managers, and other big wigs who are rich or wealthy.

-At first we didn’t see the difference, but it slowly became more clear and the distinction is important.
+At first, I didn’t see the difference between rich and wealthy, but it slowly became more clear.
+The distinction is important.

-But first, Chris Rock seems to have a pretty good understanding between the two (the video is funny but it does have some colorful language not suitable for kiddos!)
+The actor Chris Rock seems to have a pretty good understanding between the two.

 What Does Being Wealthy Mean?